apache/flink/docs/monitoring/metrics.zh.md

 The domain thus identifies a metric class, while the key-property list identifies one (or multiple) instances of that metric.

 ### Graphite (org.apache.flink.metrics.graphite.GraphiteReporter)

-In order to use this reporter you must copy `/opt/flink-metrics-graphite-{{site.version}}.jar` into the `/plugins/graphite` folder of your Flink distribution.

 Parameters: